If affiliate marketing is dead, then we have a murder case. Let’s try to solve it.

 At least it should.

-The worldwide popularity of the “affiliate marketing” search term goes up year by year.
+If you look at the ‘affiliate marketing’ search query in Google Trends, you will see that the trend is rising.
 This may be the indicator of the growing importance of the industry.
 However, it may also mean that more and more people join the game.

 This brings us to the second part…